Inside Colin Jost and Michael Che's Star-Studded Emmys After-Party

 Still, these weren't the only celebrity guests to arrive.
 Sandra Oh also stopped by as did Ben Stiller.
 Padma Lakshmi came, too and stunned in the red J. Mendel gown she wore earlier to the award show.

+Once inside, guests enjoyed several treats.
+There was even a donut cart for the stars to enjoy.

-To see more pictures from Emmys after-parties, check out the gallery.
+To see more pictures from the event, check out the gallery.

 Tune in to E!'s Countdown to the Red Carpet show Monday at 11 p.m. and again on Tuesday at 7 p.m. in the U.K.